 formatEther method from viem to format the balance to ether.Create the deposit transaction

 mint and value.
-You can also use someone else’s address as the to value if desired.Extract the L2 transaction hash
+You can also use someone else’s address as the to value if desired.Send the deposit transaction

 Withdraw ETH